OpenDSA/OpenDSA/RST/en/Sorting/SelectionSort.rst

 .. avembed:: Exercises/Sorting/SelsortPRO.html ka

+Now Selection Sort's running time analysis is presented.

+.. showhidecontent:: SelectionSortAnalysis

    Any algorithm can be written in slightly different ways.
    For example, we could have written Selection Sort to find the smallest record, the next smallest, and so on.
    We wrote this version of Selection Sort to mimic the behavior of our Bubble Sort implementation as closely as possible.
    This shows that Selection Sort is essentially a Bubble Sort except that rather than repeatedly swapping adjacent values to get the next-largest record into place, we instead remember the position of the record to be selected and do one swap at the end.
    Thus, the number of comparisons is still :math:`\Theta(n^2)`, but the number of swaps is much less than that required by Bubble Sort.
    Selection Sort is particularly advantageous when the cost to do a swap is high, for example, when the record values are long strings or other large records.
    Selection Sort is more efficient than Bubble Sort (by a constant factor) in most other situations as well.

    There is another approach to keeping the cost of swapping records low, and it can be used by any sorting algorithm even when the records are large.
    This is to have each element of the array store a pointer to a record rather than store the record itself.
    In this implementation, a swap operation need only exchange the pointer values.
    The large records do not need to move.
    This technique is illustrated by Figure :num:`Figure #PointerSwap`.
    Additional space is needed to store the pointers, but the return is a faster swap operation.

    .. _PointerSwap:

    .. odsafig:: Images/PtrSwap.png
       :width: 300
       :align: center
       :capalign: justify
       :figwidth: 90%
       :alt: Swapping pointers to records

       An example of swapping pointers to records.
       (a) A series of four records.
       The record with key value 42 comes before the record with key value 5.
       (b) The four records after the top two pointers have been swapped.
       Now the record with key value 5 comes before the record with key value 42.

 ..
 TODO::
    :type: Figure